Outsourcing Web Design and Development to India – Pros and Cons

 Pros and Cons of Outsourcing to India

 So here are the pros and cons of outsourcing web design and development to India. (some of these might apply equally to other outsourcing projects)

 If you just look at pricing without taking anything else into account (like quality or timeliness), then India is one of the cheapest outsourcing alternatives.
 You can get a website built for hundreds of dollars and a mobile app for not that much more.
 The pricing is enough to make anyone consider taking the outsourcing route, and rightfully so.
 Seriously, why spend $5,000 on something that you can get done for $500?

-I recently submitted a detailed proposal to a potential client for an ecommerce website I estimated at around $15,000.
+I recently submitted a detailed business proposal to a potential client for an ecommerce website I estimated at around $15,000.
 A week later the company’s marketing director apologetically informed us that his bosses, the owners of the company, told him that they had always intended to outsource the project to developers in India for a fraction of the cost but that they had wanted to first get some proposals to be able to use to send to the developers as a guide.
 They even went as far as to tell the marketing director to ask us if we would resend them the proposal without the prices!
-He refused.